Fairmont (band)

 Fairmont is an American indie rock band from New Jersey, fronted by Neil Sabatino.
-They have released eleven full-length albums, as well as six EPs, and toured across the United States for over a decade of their existence.
+They have released thirteen full-length albums, as well as six EPs, and toured across the United States for over two decades of their existence.

 History

-Fairmont is a five-piece rock band, based in North Jersey that formed in 2001.
+Fairmont is an indie rock band, based in North Jersey that formed in 2001.
 That year, after leaving the Eyeball Record's emo-punk band Pencey Prep, Sabatino signed with Reinforcement Records under the moniker Fairmont, a homage to the Minnesota city.
 Fairmont was initially a solo acoustic project.
 Over the years the group became a blend of indie rock and pop.

 Early years

 The debut sixteen-track album, Pretending Greatness is Awaiting, was released on December 3, 2001.
 Work on the second album Anomie was delayed in March 2003, as three of the members quit the night before recording began.
 Shortly after, former Pencey Prep bassist John McGuire joined Fairmont, as did guitarist Kevin Metz.
 During that year, Fairmont performed at local venues, such as Arlene's Grocery in Manhattan, New York City, with Fighting Gravity and Val Emmich.
 By 2005, Fairmont made three tours across the United States, in addition to performing locally with Nada Surf and Ted Leo.
 That same year, they released their third full-length Hell is Other People, an album heavily influenced by McGuire's fondness of bands like the Replacements and Hüsker Dü.
 The content of the album was conceptually based on Jean-Paul Sartre's play, No Exit.
 It was jointly released by Reinforcement Records and Renfield Records.

 Fairmont's fourth full-length Wait & Hope, an up-tempo indie rock album, was released on June 12, 2007.
 It is the last to feature McGuire.
 Longtime collaborator Teeter Sperber provided vocals for three of the songs, "Fredo", "Dahlia" and "Yearbook".
 In an interview with Deborah Draisin in Jersey Beat, Sabatino describes it as a "very minimal[ist] album."
 Wait & Hope is also the last Fairmont album released under its previous indie labels; in 2007 Sabatino founded Mint 400 Records, and retroactively released earlier Fairmont albums.